 Lisa A. Miles is a musician and writer based in Pittsburgh, Pa.
 She received a B.A. in English from Youngstown State University, with an Applied Music minor and teaching certifications in Ohio and PA.
 Since even before college, Lisa has been uniquely blending her interest and expertise in the arts and humanities, music and writing.
 As a classical and electric violinist she has composed, performed and produced solo and collaborative music and cross-disciplinary pieces (including work with everyone from choreographers to Jungian therapists to post-punk bands).
-She has three published books, and has been counseling in mental health and self development since university years.
+She has three published books, and has been counseling in self development and mental health since university years.

 Lisa returned to her main interest in 2015– her original music—fully separately detailed on the corresponding pages within the website here.
 Other older work pre-2015, or more current but outside of her main creative work in music, are mentioned within this Bio.
 Included in that would be her work with her husband Vladi, VMO Electrical.
 He a master electrician (in addition to bass player, singer and founder of Jesucrisis), Lisa and he established the small business in Pgh in 2018.
 More: www.vmo-electrical.com

 Lisa began playing professionally, classically, while still in high school.
 She continues to be a long-contracted player with numerous regional symphonies, including the Youngstown, Westmoreland and Butler Symphonies, as well as having played major avant-garde works with the Carnegie Mellon Philharmonic at New York’s Carnegie Hall, Boston’s Symphony Hall and Kennedy Center in Washington D.C.